-The second date listed in section 5 of your I-20.
-This is the end of your academic program; all of your classes must be completed by this date.
-F-1 students have sixty days beyond this date to leave the country, begin OPT, or apply for a change of status.
-J-1 students have 30 days beyond their end-date to leave the country.
-Students who leave the U.S. during this time will not be allowed to return unless they return under a new status (non-student or continuing student).
+The dated lilsted on the first page of your I-20.
+This is the end of your academic program, all of your classes must be completed by this date.
+This date is the last day of finals for HIU international students.
+F-1 students have sixty days beyond this date to leave the country, begin OPT, apply for a change of status, or transfer.
+Students who leave the U.S. during this time may not re-enter under unless they return under a new status.

 The length of time you are eligible to stay in the United States at Hope International University as noted by the start and end dates on your I-20.
 Please note that your D/S also assumes you are making normal progress towards completing your academic program.

 The school official responsible for reporting the status and information of all F-1 students and their dependents to the DHS.

 Formerly the INS, the DHS is responsible for tracking all non-immigrants (including F- students) who are permitted to be in the United States.